YORK CITY SOUTH

 The team fought out a highly entertaining, if somewhat light hearted, game against the wrestlers who included such stars as Bert Royal, Vic Faulkner, Mick McMichael, Masambula, Ted Heath and Jim Breaks.
 Household names of the era, familiar to the large TV audiences of the time who used to tune into ITV's World Of Sport for the weekly bill of wrestling every Saturday afternoon just before the football results.

 The programme reveals that the demands of American TV had already started to govern the rules of the game.
 Refereed by the local referee Peter Rhodes, he gave a demonstration of the rule modification he had been forced to use when refereeing in America a year earlier.
 Namely, every 9 minutes he had to wave a red handkerchief to stop the match to allow one minutes of TV commercials before play could recommence.
 Peter revealed that instead of a handkerchief, he used to wave a pair of ladies red panties.

-A little over a year later the side played out their last game together when they drew 5-5 at Bootham Crescent against the current City side in Gerry Baker's testimonial.
-Gerry, the popular City and ex Forest full back having been granted a testimonial game on his retirement through injury.
+A little over a year later the Happy Wanderers played out their last game together when they drew 5-5 at Bootham Crescent against the current City side in Gerry Baker's testimonial.
+Gerry, the popular City and ex Forest full back, having been granted a testimonial game on his retirement through injury.